-January 13, 2000: Steve Jobs’ longtime frenemy Bill Gates steps down from his role as Microsoft CEO, one month after his company hit its all-time share price high.
+January 13, 2000: Steve Jobs’ longtime frenemy Bill Gates steps down from his role as Microsoft CEO, a month after his company’s stock hit its all-time high.

-The news coincides with a turning point in the long-running battle between the two companies.
-Microsoft begins a long decline from its previous dominance, while Apple continues its rise to power.
+The news coincides with a turning point in the long-running battle between the two tech powerhouses.
+Microsoft begins a long decline from its previous dominance, while Apple continues its rise to the top.

 Bill Gates and Steve Jobs: Parallel careers

-Born in 1955, the same year as Jobs, Gates’ first major success was in his role developing applications for the original Macintosh.
+Born in 1955, the same year as Jobs, Gates achieved his first major success developing software for the original Macintosh.

-In return, Microsoft had to continue developing Word for Mac and delay porting Excel to Windows for one year.
+In return, Microsoft pledged to continue developing Word for Mac.
+The company also agreed to delay porting Excel to Windows for one year.

 It was a horrendously lopsided deal, as it turned out.
-And when Microsoft finally got its act together and started making Windows faintly competitive with Mac OS, the agreement triggered a long-running lawsuit over whether Microsoft was stealing the Mac’s “look and feel” to create Windows.
+And when Microsoft finally got its act together and started making Windows faintly competitive with Mac OS, the agreement triggered a long-running lawsuit over whether Microsoft stole the Mac’s “look and feel” to create Windows.

 Microsoft came out on top.
-Throughout the 1990s, the company’s strategy to license its technology to third-party manufacturers rather than making hardware made Microsoft an almost unassailable tech giant.
+Throughout the 1990s, the company’s strategy of licensing its technology to third-party manufacturers rather than producing hardware made Microsoft an almost unassailable tech giant.
 When Apple eventually gave in and tried the same strategy, it backfired — leading to the disastrous “clone Mac” era.

 Microsoft and Apple: Great rivals

-Gates and Jobs were often positioned publicly as enemies, although they were more like rivals.
+Gates and Jobs often found themselves positioned as enemies.
+However, they were more like rivals.
 Both got in on the ground floor of the PC industry.
-And both received media coverage as individuals in a way that a lot of tech execs don’t today, when products tend to speak for themselves.
+And both received media coverage as individuals in a way that a lot of tech execs don’t today.
+These days, products tend to speak for themselves.

-Both had seen plenty of ups and downs over the decade before Gates handed over the Microsoft CEO position to Steve Ballmer.
-For evidence, check out their first joint interview for a 1991 issue of Fortune magazine (which I wrote about here).
+Both men saw plenty of ups and downs during the decade before Gates handed over the reins of Microsoft to Steve Ballmer.
+(For evidence, check out Jobs and Gates’ first joint interview, published in a 1991 issue of Fortune magazine, which I wrote about here.)

-Just nine years before Gates quit as Microsoft CEO, he was riding high and Jobs was the man running two failing companies: NeXT and Pixar.
+Just nine years before Gates quit as Microsoft CEO, he was riding high.
+Meanwhile, Jobs was the man running two failing companies: NeXT and Pixar.

-When Gates stepped down as CEO, he said he would stay on as “chief software architect.”
-He gave up day-to-day responsibilities at Microsoft in June 2008 to work on his charitable ventures.
+When Gates stepped down as CEO, he said he would stay on as Microsoft’s “chief software architect.”
+He gave up day-to-day responsibilities in Redmond in June 2008 to work on his charitable ventures.